-Rodney Harrison, the three-time All-Pro and two-time Super Bowl champion, joined NBC’s Emmy Award-nominated studio show Football Night in America as an analyst in 2009.
+Rodney Harrison, a former three-time All-Pro and two-time Super Bowl champion, joined NBC’s Emmy Award-nominated studio show Football Night in America as an analyst in 2009.

 In addition to his role on Football Night in America, Harrison serves as a studio analyst for NBC’s coverage of Thursday Night Football.
 Harrison has also contributed to NBC Sports Group’s coverage of three Super Bowls, most recently as studio analyst for NBC’s Super Bowl XLIX pregame show.

-Off the field, Harrison’s Patriots’ teammates honored him with the 2006 Ed Block Courage award for the player who best exemplifies the principles of courage and sportsmanship while also serving as a source of inspiration.
+During his tenure with the Patriots, Harrison served as the anchor for a Bill Belichick defense that helped win consecutive Super Bowls from 2004-05.
+He was named first-team All-Pro by the Associated Press in 2003 and earned second-team honors the following year.
+In 2006, Harrison’s teammates honored him with the Ed Block Courage Award, given each year to the player who best exemplifies the principles of courage and sportsmanship while also serving as a source of inspiration.

 Harrison resides with his wife and children in Atlanta, Ga.